 Comment & Analysis @RazMirza

-Novak Djokovic is the wizard of Oz and is out to make more history later this month by claiming a record seventh Australian Open.
+Novak Djokovic is the wizard of Oz after he made history by claiming a record seventh Australian Open title.

 We look back at his remarkable record in Australia starting with his very first Grand Slam in 2008...